helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I was always the guy getting kicked out of my classes at school for having an attitude problem.</h3 quote>
+<h3 quote align='center'>Sensible and responsible women do not want to vote.</h3 quote>

 ---